Effective Practices

 - See the section on Instructional Laboratories and Experimental Skills for guidance on how to design new or remodeled laboratory spaces that are collaborative, adaptable, and accessible.

 - Work to adopt active learning practices that fit the spaces you have or can create.
 For example, consider student-centered pedagogical techniques designed for large lecture halls when space modifications are not possible.
-See the section on Implementing Research-Based Instructional Practices for details.
+See the section on Implementing Research-Based Teaching in Your Classroom for details.

 - Recognize that additional effort will be required to modify instruction to match new or improved spaces.
 Consider what resources or professional development might be needed to facilitate this modification and identify ways your institution might support the effort, e.g., professional development through your center for teaching, release time, or other recognition for redesigning a course for a classroom.